GuptaSiddhant/LifeLine/README.md

 ## Deployment

 Since this is JS app, it doesn't need to compile before working but it does need a server to render to files.
-That means, although the files are ready to be published from get-go but just opening index.html in a browser won't do the trick (lovally).
+That means, although the files are ready to be published from get-go but just opening index.html in a browser won't do the trick (locally).

 If you're using any web-deployment service like GitHub-pages, Netlify, Render, etc., just upload the contents of the folder and the app should work online.